GafryDF/reflections/lesson_3_reflection_prompts.md

 When would you want to make changes in a separate branch rather than directly in master?
 What benefits does each approach have?

-> I would make every big change a branch such as a new feature or some restructering.
+> I would make every big change a branch such as a new feature or some restructering which has the benefit to be clearly defined than.
+Also it is easier that we the request feedback.
 The only thing I maybe wouldn't do are typos and small fixes..., but will see after some usages if that is still the case